Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 16. Save on space with modular designs

 Their appearance is fuss-free yet stylish, and what's more, they're modular by design, meaning they can slot together with separate storage compartments.
-Perfect for stashing garden accessories safely (and tidily) out of the way, keeping your plot clutter free.
+They're perfect for stashing garden accessories safely (and tidily) out of the way, keeping your plot clutter-free.

-Adding a planter to your balcony fence or as part of your decking railing ideas is another clever way to maximize your floorspace.
+Adding a planter to your balcony fence or decking railing is another clever way to maximize your floor space.

 17. Use a modern style to define zones